LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ---

-## udocker - origin
+## `udocker` - origin

 * Need for a consistent portable way of running applications.

-  * Running aplications across different distributions and run-time environments.
+  * Running applications across different distributions and run-time environments.

-* udocker began to be developed in 2015 in the Indigo-DataCloud project.
+* `udocker` began to be developed in 2015 in the Indigo-DataCloud project.

   * Proof of concept for running docker containers as a regular user.

 * Focused on running scientific applications in Linux systems.

-  * Batch or Interative, HTC or HPC, across sites in grid infrastrutures.
+  * Batch or Interactive, HTC or HPC, across sites in grid infrastructures.

 ---

 ## Containers for batch processing - I

-* Challenges of running containers (docker) on batch systems?
+* Challenges of running containers (docker) on batch systems:

-  * Integration with the batch system (how to start/stop containers, etc) ?
+  * Integration with the batch system (how to start/stop containers, etc.).

-  * Respect batch system policies (such as quotas, time and resource limits) ?
+  * Respect batch system policies (such as quotas, time and resource limits).

-  * Respect batch system actions (job management integration delete/kill) ?
+  * Respect batch system actions (job management integration delete/kill).

-  * Collect accounting (tight integration) ?
+  * Collect accounting (tight integration).

 ---

 ## Containers for batch processing - II

 * Can we execute in a more simple way?
-  * Can we download container images?
+  * Can we download container images (for instance, from Dockerhub or other registries)?
   * Can we run without a layered filesystem?
   * Can we run without namespaces?
-  * can we run without other complex kernel functionalties ?
+  * Can we run without other complex kernel functionalities ?
   * Can we run as a regular user without privileges?

-* When udocker started to be developed these were major limitations
+* When `udocker` started to be developed these were major limitations:
-  * Now other tools can also address at least partially these issues
+  * Now other tools can also address, at least partially, some of these issues.
-    * singularity/apptainer, podman etc
+    * singularity/apptainer, podman etc..
-  * Yet they depend on kernel functionalities
-    * that may not be available everywhere
+  * Yet they depend on kernel functionalities, that may not be available everywhere.

 ---

-## udocker: Introduction - I
+## `udocker`: Introduction - I

-* udocker can run applications encapsulated in docker containers:
+* `udocker` can run applications encapsulated in docker containers **Without**:
-  * without using docker
+  * Using docker.
-  * without requiring (root) privileges
+  * Requiring (root) privileges.
-  * without system administrators intervention
+  * System administrators intervention.
-  * without additional system software
+  * Additional system software.
-  * without requiring Linux namespaces
+  * Requiring Linux namespaces.

 * Everything runs in user space:
-  * as a regular user without privileges
+  * As a regular user without privileges.
-  * subjected to the normal process controls and accounting
+  * Subjected to the normal process controls and accounting.
-  * both in interactive or batch systems
+  * Both in interactive or batch systems.

 ---

-## udocker: Introduction - II
+## `udocker`: Introduction - II

-* udocker is open source.
+* `udocker` is open source.

-* Developed under the Indigo-Datacloud, DEEP Hybrid-Datacloud, EOSC-Synergy and BigHPC projects.
+* Developed under the Indigo-Datacloud, DEEP Hybrid-Datacloud, EOSC-Synergy, BigHPC and DT-Geo projects.

 * Github repository: <https://github.com/indigo-dc/udocker>.